Canada–China relations: Initial warming

-Li Keqiang's visit

 Chinese Premier Li Keqiang visited Canada in September 2016 to implement China's cat-and-mouse tactic.
-Canadian canola exports had been under the threat of a ban by the Chinese, who maintained that the product contained pests.
+Canadian canola exports had been under the threat of a ban by Beijing, who maintained that the product contained pests.
 That was alleviated on 22 September 2016.
 The world's largest canola exporter is Canada, and in 2015 over 40 per cent of that crop was exported to China.
 Both countries have been in a dispute over the crop since 2009.

-Trudeau talks about extradition treaty

 In the first year of his prime ministership, Trudeau's government agreed to talks on a bilateral extradition treaty with China in 2016.
 Former diplomat Charles Burton, presented as a critic of the government policy as the treaty talks were revealed, said in a New York Times account:

-Trudeau talks about extending NAFTA Chapter 11 rights to China

 In January 2017, a rumoured treaty with China appeared in the press to extend rights to Chinese investors, including SOEs, to sue the government, just as is allowed by Chapter 11 of NAFTA.
 It came to light because the province of Quebec intended, under the Couillard government to prevent fracking exploration under the St. Lawrence Seaway.

-Governor-General pledges to expand ties

 David Johnston, the Governor General of Canada, paid an official visit to China from July 10 to 14, 2017.
 The two countries pledged to enhance cooperation on education, research, innovation, culture, diversity, agriculture, and tourism.

 Gradual souring

-Canadian journalist detained

 In August 2017, a The Globe and Mail journalist, Nathan VanderKlippe, was detained and had his computer seized while he was in Xinjiang Province.
 Editor-in-chief David Walmsley called what transpired "harassment" and said that it was "deeply disturbing."
 VanderKlippe described at length his preparations and experience in a November interview and remarked that he spoke directly to the Canadian Minister of Foreign Relations Chrystia Freeland.

-Failed negotiations on Free-Trade Area

 In December 2017, Trudeau visited China for the second time but left without the agreement that he expected to begin formal talks on free trade.
 The Chinese media pilloried the Canadian media, which responded by pointing out that China was fifth-last in the most recent ranking of the World Press Freedom Index, published by Reporters Without Borders.
 The two countries still jointly proclaimed 2018 the Canada China Year of Tourism to encourage visits to and from both countries.

-Death of Liu Xiaobo

 In response to the July 2017 death of Chinese Nobel Peace Prize laureate Liu Xiaobo, who died of organ failure while he was in government custody, Canada's Foreign Affairs Minister Chrystia Freeland said in a statement, "I offer my sincere condolences to the family and friends of Mr Liu and to his many supporters around the world....
 We continue to call for the release of all political prisoners."